tensorchord/envd/docs/proposals/20220603-kubernetes-vendor.md

 If the user reconnects to the pod, envd API server needs to know the correct pod to reconnect.

 Thus the backend pod should have a unique identifier.
-When the user run envd attach (Or maybe envd ssh), the only information given to envd API server, is the username.
-Thus the CLI should encode the project name, the user, and other info, and use it as the username.
+When the user runs envd attach (Or maybe envd ssh), the only information given to the envd API server is the username.
+Thus the CLI should encode the project name, the user, and other info and use it as the username.

 Or, the server grants the user a unique random username when the envd CLI logins.
 The envd CLI uses the unique username to communicate with the API server.